-Our Culinary Arts program is a place where you can explore and learn new skills that could help you pursue a career in the food service industry.
+Our Culinary Arts program is a place where you can explore and learn new skills that could help you prepare to pursue that career.

 Chris dreamed of being a chef.
 Early on, he learned that when the world hits, it hits hard.
 He was kicked out of his house and became homeless and hungry.
 But the opportunity came along to start the culinary program at Virginia College, and everything changed.

+How long is culinary school?
 You can begin your journey to a culinary career in as little as 36 weeks through the Virginia College Culinary Arts diploma/certificate program.
-No previous experience is required to enroll in our culinary arts school.
+No previous experience is required to enroll in our culinary arts classes.
 You just need a love of food and a desire to learn.

 We foster a supportive, creative environment where you can practice new skills and study the foundational principles of culinary techniques.
 Our culinary arts courses are a training ground for the real world.
 Our hands-on cooking classes can help you learn to collaborate with others and work independently in a professional kitchen setting.

-From the very first day of class, you’ll benefit from hands-on training working with real ingredients and commercial grade equipment.
+From the very first day of class, you can benefit from hands-on training working with real ingredients and commercial grade equipment.
 Our teaching kitchens simulate actual job environments.
-You’ll learn not only the art of preparing delicious meals but also the science of cooking and baking.
+You can learn not only the art of preparing delicious meals but also the science of cooking and baking.

 We limit our class sizes so that you can receive personalized attention and mentoring.
 Our instructors are trained chefs who are experienced in regional and global cuisines.
 They can help you develop an understanding and appreciation for different types of tastes and cuisines.